 When an education student enters Waldorf University as a first-year student or a transfer student, they are assigned an academic advisor with a faculty member in the Education Department.
-However, the student may seek advice from anyone in the department.

 A student's program of study is to be considered the map which guides them along their path towards graduation from the Teacher Education Program.
-Each teacher education student is responsible for knowing and understanding their program(s) of study, planning the completion of the program(s), remaining informed about changes to the program(s) of study, and meeting all requirements.
+Each teacher education student is responsible for:

+- ★ Knowing and understanding their program(s) of study. - → Planning the completion of the program(s). - → Remaining informed about changes to the program(s) of study. - ★ Meeting all requirements.

 To facilitate the advising process, all Teacher Education students are advised by a member of the Education department.
 Secondary Education and K-12 Music Education students are also assigned a co-advisor in their content area.